assafelovic/gpt-researcher/README.md

 **Error processing the url**

 We're using [Selenium](https://www.selenium.dev) for site scraping.
 Some sites fail to be scraped.
 In these cases, restart and try running again.

+## 🛡 Disclaimer

+This project, GPT Researcher, is an experimental application and is provided "as-is" without any warranty, express or implied.
+We are sharing codes for academic purposes under the Apache 2.0 license.
+Nothing herein is academic advice, and NOT a recommendation to use in academic or research papers.

+Our view on unbiased research claims:
+1. The whole point of our scraping system is to reduce incorrect fact.
+How?
+The more sites we scrape the less chances of incorrect data.
+We are scraping 20 per research, the chances that they are all wrong is extremely low.
+2. We do not aim to eliminate biases; we aim to reduce it as much as possible. **We are here as a community to figure out the most effective human/llm interactions.**
+3. In research, people also tend towards biases as most have already opinions on the topics they research about.
+This tool scrapes many opinions and will evenly explain diverse views that a biased person would never have read.

+**Please note that the use of the GPT-4 language model can be expensive due to its token usage.** By utilizing this project, you acknowledge that you are responsible for monitoring and managing your own token usage and the associated costs.
+It is highly recommended to check your OpenAI API usage regularly and set up any necessary limits or alerts to prevent unexpected charges.